Tel: +44 20 7822 2079

 At the cross over of her insurance and professional liability work come cases involving professional indemnity policies.
 Clare has advised both insurers and insureds on a variety of issues including policy interpretation, non-disclosure and fraud.
 In 2012 she was instructed by insurers in their successful claim in fraud against their former insured: Travelers Insurance Co Ltd & Denton Wilde Sapte v Advani EWHC 623

-Clare is an editor of Jackson & Powell on Professional Liability.
+Clare is an editor of Jackson & Powell on Professional Liability and on the executive committee of the Professional Negligence Bar Association.

 Prior to being called to the Bar, Clare read law at St Anne’s College, Oxford University, where she was President of the Oxford Union.